Mohammed Salem Al-Enazi

-He won the top scorer award in the UAE Pro League in 2001 and 2002.

 Club career

 Early career

-He started his playing career in the youth team of Umm Salal, then in the Qatari 2nd Division, as a goalkeeper.
-At the age of 13, he moved to Al Rayyan.
-He competed with Mansoor Muftah, considered the best Qatari striker of all time, for a place in the starting line-up.
-He was the world's fourth highest scorer in 1996, which is the first and only time a Qatari has made the list.
-Iraqi club Talaba SC tried to sign him on loan 1996, which would have made him the first foreign professional footballer in Iraq, but the transfer was never materialized.
+Al-Enazi started his playing career in the youth team of Al-Tadamun, then in the Qatari Second Divison, he started out as a goalkeeper at the age of thirteen, he then moved to Al Rayyan's youth team, and eventually got promoted to the senior squad, where he competed with Mansour Muftah, who is considered the best Qatari striker of all time, for a place in the starting line-up.
+In 1996, he became the world's fourth highest scorer.
+Due to this achievement, Iraqi club Talaba SC tried to sign him on a loan deal in 1996, which would have made him the first foreign professional footballer in Iraq, but the transfer never materialized.

 Al Nassr (loan)

 1997–98

-In 1997, while visiting a friend in Riyadh, he was told that Al Nassr wanted sign him on loan.
-He accepted, stating that playing for Al Nassr was his childhood dream.
-He played in a friendly match against World XI that year, being 1 of the 12 players representing Asia XI.
-He scored a goal in the match, although Asia XI went on to lose 3–5.
-In 1998, playing alongside legendary strikers Hristo Stoichkov and Majed Abdullah, he won the Asian Cup Winners Cup.
-He assisted Stoichkov in scoring the only goal in the final against Suwon, an assist which he describes as the most valuable assist in his career.
+In 1997, while visiting a friend in Riyadh, he was informed that Al Nassr wanted sign him on loan.
+Enazi accepted, stating that playing for the club was his childhood dream.
+The same year, he played in a friendly match against World XI, being 1 of the 12 players representing Asia XI.
+He scored a goal in the match, although the Asia XI went on to lose the match 3–5, He was praised for his performance.

+In 1998, He played alongside legendary strikers Hristo Stoichkov and Majed Abdullah, where he won the Asian Cup Winners Cup.
+Assisting Stoichkov in scoring the lone goal in the final against Suwon, an assist which he describes as the most valuable assist in his career.

 Bayern Munich trial

 1999–00

-In October 1999, he had a trial with German club Bayern Munich.
-He played on Bayern's team in a friendly tournament and was known as 'the Sheikh'.
-Nonetheless, after he had returned to Qatar from his trial, he was not contacted by Bayern Munich.
-He would meet his future Al Wahda teammate, Sérgio, during his trial.
+In October 1999, Al-Enazi went on trial with German club Bayern Munich.
+He played on Bayern's team in a friendly tournament and was known as "The Sheikh".
+Nonetheless, he had returned to Qatar after his trial, and was not contacted by the german side.
+He would also meet his future Al Wahda teammate, Sérgio, during the trial.

 He also had two trials with West Ham United during this period, one of which came directly after his trial with Bayern.

 Yimpaş Yozgatspor

 2000–01

-Despite an unsuccessful trial for Bayern Munich in October 1999, Enazi became the first Qatari player to play football professionally in Europe.
-He joined Turkish club Yimpaş Yozgatspor on a 1-year deal after the foreign player quota in the Turkish league was increased to 6 players in 2000.
+Enazi became the first Qatari player to play football professionally in Europe when he joined Turkish club Yimpaş Yozgatspor on a 1-year deal after the foreign player quota in the Turkish league was increased to 6 players in 2000.
 He played only 107 minutes in the league for the club between August and September 2000.
-His debut came on 19 August against Denizlispor, and he played his last league match against Çaykur Rizespor 10 September.
+He made his debut against Denizlispor, and he played his last league match against Çaykur Rizespor.

 He would transfer to the UAE Pro-League only one month after his last match with Yimpaş.